tilledminds/OPNsense-Dashboard-2025/configure.md

     # telegraf --test --config /usr/local/etc/telegraf.conf

 To troubleshoot plugins further, add the following lines to the agent block in /usr/local/etc/telegraf.conf and send a HUP to the telegraf pid.
 You're going to need to do this from a ssh shell.
-One you update the config you are going to need to tell telegraf to read the new configs.
-If you restart telegraf from pfSense, this will not work since it will overwrite your changes.
+Once you update the config you are going to need to tell telegraf to read the new configs.
+If you restart telegraf from OPNsense, this will not work since it will overwrite your changes.

 ### Telegraf Config (Paste in to [agent] section)
     debug = true